Spear Phishing Attacks: What You Can Do to Prevent Them

 Why Didn’t My Spam Filter Catch This?

 The shortest answer is because this is a scam being sent to one, or at most, a handful of individuals using a real, but cleverly disguised, e-mail domain.
 Spam filters look for e-mail from bogus domains and e-mail that is being blasted to many recipients.
+Take these precautions, to reduce your risk of a spear-phishing attack:

 - Be wary of urgent e-mails requesting money, wire transfers, passwords, or any personal information.